CDLUC3/dmptool-infrastructure/README.md

   - Run `sceptre launch [env]/codepipeline/nextJS.yaml`
 4. Coming Soon! - Create the shibboleth Server
   - Run `sceptre launch [env]/codepipeline/shibboleth.yaml`
+5. Stage/Prod only - Create your Backup Vault.
+  - The RDS database and DynamoDB table are backed up automatically.
+The content of the S3 buckets is not though, so run `sceptre launch [env]/backup-vault.yaml` to ensure that the CloudFront and private buckets get backed up

 ### Initialize DynamoDB